Fabian Zetterlund

-Fabian Zetterlund (born 25 August 1999) is a Swedish professional ice hockey forward for the Ottawa Senators of the National Hockey League (NHL).
+Fabian Zetterlund (born 25 August 1999) is a Swedish professional ice hockey player who is a forward for the Ottawa Senators of the National Hockey League (NHL).
 He was selected by the New Jersey Devils in the third round, 63rd overall, of the 2017 NHL entry draft.
+He has also played for the San Jose Sharks.

 Playing career

+Sweden

 Zetterlund played his youth hockey within the program of Färjestad BK.
-He made his Swedish Hockey League debut with the club in the 2015–16 season.
+He made his Swedish Hockey League (SHL) debut with the club in the 2015–16 season.
 In the 2016–17 season, Zetterlund scored 16 goals and 26 points at the J20 Superelit level.
 In 14 SHL games, in which he averaged less than four minutes played per game, he did not have any points.
-Following the season, he was drafted 63rd overall, in the third round of the 2017 NHL entry draft by the New Jersey Devils.

-Zetterlund would earn a more permanent SHL spot in the 2017–18 season, posting 3 goals and 7 points in 35 games, as well as 5 points in 8 games loaned to Timrå IK of the second-tier Allsvenskan.
+Zetterlund earned a more permanent SHL spot in the 2017–18 season, posting three goals and seven points in 35 games, as well as five points in eighn games loaned to Timrå IK of the second-tier Allsvenskan.
 During the 2018–19 season with Färjestad, Zetterlund suffered an ACL injury, for which he underwent season-ending surgery.
 In his stunted 16-game season, he had two goals and four points.
-On 13 May 2019, Zetterlund was signed by the New Jersey Devils to a three-year, entry-level contract.